pl3onasm/Programming-fundamentals/Program-proofs/Exercises/README.md

 <br/>

 This folder contains some extra problems concerning program proofs in Dafny.
 The problems are based on exercises from the discontinued course *Program Correctness* at the University of Groningen.
-They are taken from the [reader](../Tutorials/Reader%20Program%20Correctness.pdf) and from some old exams.
+They are mostly taken from the [reader](../Tutorials/Reader%20Program%20Correctness.pdf) or from some old exams.

 <br/>